Is the Simplified Regime Still Efficient for You?

 1. Total revenue (your invoices)

-2. Total business costs that are actually business related (with the supplier’s invoices/receipts)
+2. Total business costs that are actually business related (shown in the supplier’s invoices/receipts)

 Now calculate: